Romkabouter/ESP32-Rhasspy-Satellite/README.md

 # Adding devices

-It is possible to add device that have leds. micrphones and speakers, the statemachine does not have to change for this.
+It is possible to add a device that has leds, microphones and/or speakers, the statemachine does not have to change for this.

 Adding a device is relatively simple: